BSCS-4B-HACKATHON/VeriBase/START-HERE.md

-# 🎉 User-Initiated NFT Minting System
+# 🎉 NFT-Based Identity & Land Ownership System

 ## What You Have Now

-A complete **user-initiated NFT minting system** where users can mint NFTs for their verified requests by clicking a button!
+A complete **blockchain-based identity verification and property ownership system** with three smart contracts working together!

 ---